on-site/guards.js/README.markdown

   a value when grouped is true, while required will fail (as it requires every field to have a value).

+* **same**: Every field must have the exact same value.
+This is meaningless as a non-grouped guard, so it should be grouped among a set of inputs that all need to match (such as confirm password).

 * **string**: This requires an argument specifying a min value, max value, or both min and max.
 The length of the string is validated with respect to the given min and/or max.